Practicing-Federated-Learning-for-IoT/Semi-supervised-Federated-Learning-with-non-IID-Data-Algorithm-and-System-Design/README.md

 # Semi-supervised-Federated-Learning-with-non-IID-Data-Algorithm-and-System-Design (GlobeCom'21)
 ## Abstract
-In this project, we design a Semi-supervised Federated Learning(SSFL) framework to slove classification problem.
+In this paper, we design a Semi-supervised Federated Learning(SSFL) framework to slove classification problem.

 ----
 ## Dataset
 We use the CIFAR-10 dataset including 56,000 training samples and 2,000 test samples as the validation dataset in our experiment.
 ![](https://storage.googleapis.com/kaggle-competitions/kaggle/3649/media/cifar-10.png)

-And we also use the Fashion-MNIST dataset including 64,000 training samples and 2,000 test samples as the validation dataset.
+We also use the Fashion-MNIST dataset including 64,000 training samples and 2,000 test samples as the validation dataset.
 ![](https://codimd.xixiaoyao.cn/uploads/upload_9c41649d86cb07726c6b9d98dd6fbb8e.png)

 Furthermore, we introduce Dirchlet distribution function to simulate the different non-IID level scenario in our experiment.
 We control Dirchlet distribution via modify parameters in  /modules/data_generator.py.